postcss/autoprefixer/README.md

 a good solution, because prefixes decrease code readability and you will need to change values in all prefixed properties.

-I recommend you to learn how to use build tools like [Gulp].
+I recommend you to learn how to use build tools like [Parcel].
 They work much better and will open you a whole new world of useful plugins and automation.